-The student's advisor will contact the student who receives a remediation.
+Affairs.
 If the student is not allowed to proceed to the next clinical training course, any fee collected specific to that course will be credited to the student's account or reimbursed.
+Should the student be in the final course of the clinical sequence, the decision regarding the completion of their degree will be based on the outcome of the Academic Affairs review and decision.